ALZHEIMER’S DISEASE

 Symptoms of Alzheimer's Disease

-The symptoms of Alzheimer’s disease can vary from person to person but typically include
+The symptoms of Alzheimer’s disease can vary from person to person but typically include:

 1. Memory Loss

-• Repeating the same questions or stories.
+• Repeating questions or stories.

-• Forgetting names of familiar people or places.
+• Forgetting familiar names, places, or faces.

-2. Difficulty with Daily Tasks
+2. Difficulty With Daily Activities

 3. Language and Communication Problems